 The physicians then try to calm him down since they don’t see his conversation as helpful.
 In his rage, Shiro flares up yet only melts the plexi-steel observation window just enough so that they can’t see him talking to Honey Lemon.
 He explains that after his Department H experience, he doesn’t trust governmental organizations.
 Aiko wonders why since those same physicians were only trying to help despite diagnosing his condition, to which Sunfire rebukes by stating that it was those same people who told him he was dying.
 Suddenly, the security alarm goes off as it turns out that Hiro & Baymax have broken in and are confronted by Giri’s security team.
 Fortunately, he came equipped with an EMP gun which makes their handguns malfunction by disabling their firing mechanisms.
 He then heads over to a computer console to retrieve some important details while Baymax holds off the guards.

-Just then, he’s confronted by the Silver Samurai and tries to tell him that while he and Hiro are still declining their invitation to join Big Hero 6, they don’t have the time to properly explain.
+Just then, he’s confronted by the Silver Samurai as they try to tell him that while he and Hiro are still declining the offer to join Big Hero 6, they don’t have the time to properly explain their situation.
 From there, they engage each other in a brawl before Harada knocks him out.
-Fortunately for Hiro, he’s able to take advantage of Kenuichio’s concern over his fallen foe as he’s almost downloading his targeted information.
+Fortunately for Hiro, he’s able to take advantage of Kenuichio’s concern over his fallen foe as he’s almost done downloading his targeted information.
 However, GoGo Tomago arrives to stop him.
 Fortunately, Hiro tells them that he needs their superheroic help in saving his mother.

-Overseeing this through security cameras, Oshima finds odd that the same kid who turned them down has now returned in need of their assistance.
-However, he understands Hiro’s high-level intelligence as a major reason for his Giri Superiors’ interest in him as he hopes that Big Hero 6 can properly function.
+Overseeing this through security cameras, Oshima finds it odd that the same kid who turned them down has now returned in need of their assistance.
+However, he understands Hiro’s high-level intelligence as a major reason for his company superiors’ interest in him as he hopes that Big Hero 6 can properly function.
 Over in Tokyo, Everwraith talks about how Japan has risen since the bombings of Hiroshima and Nagasaki in order to become “a better empire” as he reveals that he’s a collection of the deceased citizens.
-However, he hates how the Japanese citizens have become complacent as he looks to bring Japan into its “next great era”.
-He tells his hostage (who turns out the be Hiro’s still-living mother) that she, her son and Sunfire will help usher in this new age with a vengeance.
+However, he hates how the Japanese civilians have become complacent as he looks to bring Japan into its “next great era”.
+He tells his hostage (who turns out to be Hiro’s still-living mother) that she, her son and Sunfire will help usher in this new age with a vengeance.

 Back at the Giri Corporation, Hiro and a de-powered Baymax are in the interrogation room as he’s confronted by the rest of Big Hero 6.
-He ask for a glass of water as Honey Lemon conjures one up within her power purse and fulfills his request.
+He asks for a glass of water as Honey Lemon conjures one up within her Power Purse and fulfills his request.
 Afterwards, he informs the team about his recent encounter with Everwraith who teleported his mother away.
-He’s been ordered by their foe that he has to bring Sunfire to him if he ever wishes to see her again.
+He’s been ordered by their foe to bring Sunfire to him if he ever wishes to see her again.
 However, Harada and Leiko tells him that they’re unable to fulfill his request.
 As such, Hiro dumps his water into Baymax which actually powers him up and has him fending off his teammates.
 As Oshima expresses his disappointment with how dysfunctional his team has become, Hiro notices and lets off his attack.

-After learning about Shiro and how his powers have affected him, Oshima arrives to let Hiro in to see his heroic idol but with a dour look.
+After learning about Shiro and how his powers have affected him, Oshima arrives to let Hiro in and see his heroic idol but with a dour look.
 The lad is rightfully shocked to see Sunfire lying ill on a bed.
 Despite being properly informed by Oshima, Shiro says that he doesn’t have long to live as he thanks Hiro for always believing in him.
 The lad tearfully doesn’t want him to die since he proclaims him as “the very heart of all Japan”, but Sunfire only apologizes.
-Afterwards, Hiro gathers himself and says that he’ll preserve and that he’s disappointed with his hero as he takes his leave.
+Afterwards, Hiro gathers himself and says that he’ll persevere despite being disappointed with his hero as he takes his leave.
 As such, Issue 2 ends with Hiro’s book-ending narration while Shiro wretches in pain.

 Issue 3 opens with our five heroes confronting Everwraith as Silver Samurai orders his team to hold up from attacking since they must fully understand what they’re up against.
 However, GoGo Tomago launches herself at their foe as Everwraith stops her forward motion and flings her back.
-Honey Lemon is able to save her teammate as she pulls a net out of her power purse and catch her.
-After Everwraith tells our heroes to die, Baymax begins to retreat with Hiro in his grasp in order to protect him.
+Honey Lemon is able to save her teammate as she pulls a net out of her Power Purse and catches her.
+With Everwraith looking to kill our heroes, Baymax begins to retreat with Hiro in his grasp in order to protect him.
 The lad tells him that there may not be anywhere left to run to by the end and they won’t be able to save his mother as he convinces his guardian to stay.

 While the necroplasmic energy starts to fade from Everwraith’s astral form, Shiro tells Hiro to maintain some distance from him since he’s having trouble holding back his power.
-However, the lad tells him to cut loose as he explains that he saw the body scans and that the bio-kinetic charge was actually the treatment he got from Department H. Realizing that he was misinformed and lied to, he uses his injected energy to break free from Everwraith’s control as he realizes that he’s not on the verge of death.
+However, the lad tells him to cut loose as he explains that he saw the body scans and that the bio-kinetic charge was actually the treatment he got from Department H. Realizing that he was misinformed and lied to about his medical condition, he uses his injected energy to break free from Everwraith’s control.
 However, the solar panels are still a threat to Japan as he tells his teammates that he’ll be able to take those devices out, but “as a cost”.
 He won’t be able to protect his teammates from the intense heat, but they’re not able to evacuate in time.
 After getting the respect of his comrades with Silver Samurai telling him to “do what he must”, Sunfire flies up and seemingly envelopes Tokyo with his atomic flame.
 As Hiro points out in his narration, he focuses his blasts onto the solar panels as Everwraith ends up perishing in the heatwave.

 Believe it or not, Big Hero 6 was originally meant to debut in a second volume issue of Alpha Flight (given how they were created).
 As I mentioned earlier, a scheduling conflict prevented the team from debuting here.
 By the time Alpha Flight #17 finally rolled around (with the original creators, Steven T. Seagle & Duncan Rouleau, actually working on the story’s plot as Seagle works as the writer while Rouleau handles pencil duties), it appears to have been retooled as a sort of follow-up tale.
 Because this is in another book, I’ll try to keep this as slim of a recap as possible by only talking about what mainly happens to our featured team.

-Meanwhile, Shiro bursts into Department H and confronts Alpha Flight and demands that they bring Dr. Huxley to him so that he can get a proper explanation for why he was lied about his medical condition.
-A team representative named Mr. Gentry tells him that the project he was previously under is no longer active here since he made sure to purge this facility of General Clarke’s sins ever since.
+Meanwhile, Shiro bursts into Department H and confronts Alpha Flight as he demands them to bring him Dr. Huxley so that he can get a proper explanation for why he was purposefully misinformed about his medical condition.
+A team representative named Mr. Gentry tells him that the project he was previously under is no longer active here since he made sure to purge this facility of General Clarke’s sins following his leave.
 Even with Alpha Flight backing him up, Sunfire doesn’t entirely believe them due to his tortured past.
 Suddenly, he actually picks up Honey Lemon’s incoming call as it turns out that his costume has a uni-directional communication projector.
-After she tells him to return to Japan in order to help combat a giant monster, Shiro leaves to take care of the situation but warns Alpha Flight that he’ll return to get answers to his questions.
+After she tells him to return to Japan in order to help combat a giant monster, Shiro leaves to take care of the situation but warns Alpha Flight that he’ll return to get the answers to his questions.
 Later, Gentry meets up with Huxley who was actually in the compound the whole time as he informs him of Sunfire’s claim.
 The doctor explains that he did expose Shiro to a “bio-restorative energy source” called Zero Fluid which gave Sunfire great power, but he couldn’t do much with him since his program was shut down.
 When Gentry asks on the worst possible state that Shiro could end up in, Huxley replies with the fact that Japan’s champion could quite possibly explode.

 Back at Cool World, GoGo Tomago, Radius and Flex were ordered to stay behind in case Sunfire returned.
-Suddenly, they hear a growing roar as Reiko sees that a stuffed animal that resembles the amusement park’s mascot has changed size, realizing that X stayed in the park all along.
-The monster manages to eat Radius but before GoGo and Flex attempt to save him, X gets blasted as Sunfire arrives and frees Radius before it flies off and escapes.
-It then comes into the sight of Guardian’s group before it flies past them at a fast enough rate where they’re knocked by the sonicboom.
+Suddenly, they hear a growing roar as Reiko sees that a stuffed animal resembling the amusement park’s mascot has changed size, realizing that X stayed in the park all along.
+The monster manages to eat Radius but before GoGo and Flex attempt to save him, X gets blasted as Sunfire arrives and frees Radius before it flies off.
+It then comes into the sight of Guardian’s group before flying right past them at a fast enough rate where they’re knocked back by the sonicboom.
 As it makes its way past the power plant, it comes across Silver Samurai’s group as Harada waits for it by the nearby mountain range.